elisabethlelesle/elisabethlelesle/README.md

 Hello!
 I'm currently a final year student at École Polytechnique's Bachelor, double majoring in Mathematics and Computer Science.
-I'm very curious about Artificial Intelligence and its applications to various fields but also love learning about Cloud Computing and Quantum Computing.
+I'm very curious about Artificial Intelligence and its applications to various fields but also love learning about Data Science and Quantum Computing.

 These are just some of the projects I worked on, but if you wish to discuss about them some more, contact me on:
 <p>